openstack/nova/doc/source/vmwareapi_readme.rst

 4. What type of consoles are supported?

 * VMware VMRC based consoles are supported.
 There are 2 options for credentials one is OTP (Secure but creates multiple session entries in DB for each OpenStack console create request.) & other is host based credentials (It may not be secure as ESX credentials are transmitted as clear text).

+5. What does 'Vim' refer to as far as vmwareapi module is concerned?

+* Vim refers to VMware Virtual Infrastructure Methodology.
+This is not to be confused with "VIM" editor.